michael-collins/DART204/exercise-4.md

 **Typography animation** (sometimes referred to as kinetic typography) is a kind of animation that depends heavily on the audio it uses as a base.

 For this exercise you will pick a line from a video of your choice, and you will create an animation based on that line.
-Make sure that your animation syncs with the audio, and that it represents the central idea of the line you picked.
+Make sure that your animation syncs with the audio, and that it visually represents the central idea of the original material.
 You can try to make the idea more interesting, or even subvert the original idea with the use of animation.

 Some examples of typography animation for inspiration: